mreed/BlazorSelect/README.md

 - Add css classes for end users
 - Add all the events in reactselect
 - Add all the parameters in reactselect
+- Add placeholder
+- Add scrollToView when selected option in dropdown changes
 - Create Nuget Package